lml/fine_print/README.md

 mount FinePrint::Engine => "/fine_print"
 ```

-And provide a link on your site for administrators to access the FinePrint engine to manage agreements.
+And provide a link on your site for administrators to access the FinePrint engine to manage contracts.

 ```erb
 <%= link_to 'FinePrint', fine_print_path %>